 A lit amber Fault-Service Required LED on a power supply indicates that a failure was detected.
-You can also use the Oracle ILOM show faulty command at the Oracle ILOM command-line prompt (->) to identify a power supply failure.
+You also can use the Oracle ILOM show faulty command at the Oracle ILOM command-line prompt (->) to identify a power supply failure.

-Alternatively, to list all known faults in the server, log in to the Oracle Solaris OS and issue the fmadm faulty command (Solaris root privileges required), or log in to the Oracle ILOM Fault Management Shell from the Oracle ILOM service processor and issue the fmadm faulty command.
-For more information about how to use the Oracle ILOM Fault Management Shell and supported commands, refer to the Oracle ILOM User's Guide for System Monitoring and Diagnostics Firmware Release 5.0.x in the Oracle Integrated Lights Out Management .
+Alternatively, to list all known faults in the server, log in to Oracle Solaris and issue the fmadm faulty command (Solaris root privileges required), or log in to the Oracle ILOM Fault Management Shell from the Oracle ILOM service processor and issue the fmadm faulty command.
+For more information about how to use the Oracle ILOM Fault Management Shell and supported commands, refer to the Oracle ILOM User's Guide for System Monitoring and Diagnostics Firmware Release 5.0.x at Oracle Integrated Lights Out Manager (ILOM) 5.0 Documentation.

-The fans of a failed power supply might still be spinning when the system is powered on.
-The fans will stop spinning when you disconnect the power cords.
+The fans of a failed power supply still might be spinning when the system is powered on.
+You can remove a power supply while the fans are still spinning.

-3. Gain access to the rear of the server where the failed power supply is located.

-4. If the cable management arm (CMA) is installed, disconnect both CMA left-side connectors and move the CMA out of the way.
+- 3. Gain access to the rear of the server where the failed power supply is located. - 4.
+If the cable management arm (CMA) is installed, disconnect both CMA left-side connectors and move the CMA out of the way.